Termites are swarming inside my house! What do I do!?

 Sometimes you may find a few individual swarmers crawling around or a few discarded wings.
 This doesn’t mean your house is infested.
 Termite swarms commonly occur outdoors and a few individuals may work themselves inside through a gap in the window sill, under a door, or other accessible entryway.
 These few individuals will eventually die, and they can be removed with a vacuum cleaner.
 You may want to call and schedule an inspection just to make sure an infestation is not present.
 Sometimes the swarm can occur in the crawlspace or attic and only a few individuals are seen in the living areas.

 So, give us a call anytime you see termites or suspect you have termites.
-Our highly trained professionals will inspect your home and assess the situation.
+Our highly trained termite control professionals will inspect your home and assess the situation.
 The sooner you call the better.
 You certainly don’t want to put off getting your house treated and risk accumulating costly repairs.